holochain/docs-pages/src/pages/get-started/4-packaging-and-distribution.md

 You can try this latter approach with your forum app immediately by downloading and running the Launcher!
 If you install `workdir/my_forum_app.webhapp`, the hApp _and its UI_ will be installed.

-The steps for publishing an app to the Launcher's app store are documented in the Github repository of the Holochain Launcher [here](https://github.com/holochain/launcher#publishing-and-updating-an-app-in-the-devhub).
+The steps for publishing an app to the Launcher's app store are documented in the Github repository of the Holochain Launcher [here](https://github.com/holochain/launcher#publish-an-app-to-launchers-app-store).

+!!!info Launcher uses Electron
+If you're developing an app that's meant to be run within Launcher, it's important to know that Launcher uses Electron, which embeds a fairly recent version of Google's [Blink](https://www.chromium.org/blink/) browser engine.
+The nice thing about this is that your UI can target a consistent browser, which should shorten development time.

 ### Standalone executable